ianstormtaylor/slate/docs/Introduction.md

 - **Transforming the documents programmatically was very convoluted.** Writing as a user may have worked, but making programmatic changes, which is critical for building advanced behaviors, was needlessly complex.
 - **Serializing to HTML, Markdown, etc. seemed like an afterthought.** Simple things like transforming a document to HTML or Markdown involved writing lots of boilerplate code, for what seemed like very common use cases.
 - **Re-inventing the view layer seemed inefficient and limiting.** Most editors rolled their own views, instead of using existing technologies like React, so you had to learn a whole new system with new "gotchas".
-- **Collaborative editing wasn't designed for in advance.** Often the editor's internal representation of data made it impossible to use to for a realtime, collaborative editing use case without basically rewriting the editor.
+- **Collaborative editing wasn't designed for in advance.** Often the editor's internal representation of data made it impossible to use for a realtime, collaborative editing use case without basically rewriting the editor.
 - **The repositories were monolithic, not small and reusable.** The code bases for many of the editors often didn't expose the internal tooling that could have been re-used by developers, leading to having to reinvent the wheel.
 - **Building complex, nested documents was impossible.** Many editors were designed around simplistic "flat" documents, making things like tables, embeds and captions difficult to reason about and sometimes impossible.